 (l) any other information required by the sandalwood tracking form.

+[Regulation 135 amended: SL 2022/43 r.
+6.]

 136. Completion of sandalwood tracking forms: general requirements

 (1) A person must not include any information or make any statement in a sandalwood tracking form that the person knows to be false or misleading in a material particular.